EsmeraldaMarin/fastfood-marin/README.md

     npm i
     ```

-    Dependencies:
-    ```
-     {
-        "@testing-library/jest-dom": "^5.14.1",
-        "@testing-library/react": "^11.2.7",
-        "@testing-library/user-event": "^12.8.3",
-        "react": "^17.0.2",
-        "react-dom": "^17.0.2",
-        "react-router-dom": "^5.3.0",
-        "react-scripts": "4.0.3",
-        "web-vitals": "^1.1.2"
-    }
-    ```
-    and json-server using the following command

-    ```
-    npm i json-server
-    ```

 ---

 ### Initialization ⚙️
-- Initialize the server
+- Initialize the program

-    - Open a terminal and write the following line to run the server

-    ```
-    json-server --watch src/mocks/db.json --port 3001
-    ```

-    NOTE: The ports that are used in this project are in example mode, you can change them, but be careful because in the code they are used several times.
-We recommend not changing them for your convenience.

-    - In another terminal, and without closing the previous one, run the following line to initialize the program
+    Run the following line in the terminal to initialize the program

     ```
     npm start